Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In addition to the cnn2snn programming API, the CNN2SNN toolkit also provides a command-line interface to perform quantization and conversion to an Akida NSoC compatible model.
+In addition to the cnn2snn programming API, the CNN2SNN toolkit also provides a command-line interface to perform quantization, conversion to an Akida NSoC compatible model or model reshape.

 Quantizing a standard Keras model or a CNN2SNN quantized model using the CLI makes use of the ``cnn2snn.quantize`` Python function.
 The same arguments, i.e.